softwaresaved/software-deposit-guidance/README.md

 HowToDescribeDeposit.md        WhenToDeposit.md
 ```

-The Markdown was then manually edited to clean it up and improve its formatting.
+The Markdown was then manually edited to clean it up and improve its formatting, and is currently in the `markdown` directory.